 If necessary a student may be temporarily separated from the group or activity to calm themself.
-An adult will escort a student to the Office of the Head of School or the Director of Education where the student is continuously observed by an adult.
+An adult will escort a student to the Office of the Head of School, the Director of Education, or the Director of Student Services where the student is continuously observed by an adult.
 A time-out is a progressive intervention.